Justin Cho

 • My pronouns are he, him, his.

 • I'm a bit of a productivity geek.
 Ask me about knowledge management and productivity tips!
 I use Logseq for knowledge management and use tips from How to Take Smart Notes, which recommends the Zettelkasten method.
+I use Brick for making my phone a dumb phone and Screentime for blocking distractions on Chrome.

 • I love playing football⚽ and I am a huge fan of FC Barcelona.
 Visca el Barça!